woowup/docs/howto/create-sales-connector.md

-#How to create a custom connector with your sales system
+#Create a custom connector with your e-commerce or sales software
 ###Overview

 It's very easy to create a custom connector to your own e-commerce or sales system.
 Here we'll cover the steps to build it.